Sharanya-create/100-days-of-code/log.md

 **Today's Progress**: completed covid 19 tracker react app and a course on js through Progate.

 **Thoughts**:Today was a great day with 3 20s in the date.
-I completed my react covid tracker and a course that revised my he concepts.
+I completed my react covid tracker and a course that revised my js concepts.
 I used JavaScript Mastery tutorial to build the covid tracker app and built it with little bit changes in styles like height width, padding and as such.
 I  got to learn a lot about Reactjs and material UI through this mini project.
 Again thanks to JavaScript Mastery.

 **Link(s) to Work**: